Maize for Silage

 LONG-TERM STORAGE OF MAIZE SILAGEBack to Technical Insights

-Whether you are making silage that will be stored for one season or several, the key focus is to harvest at the correct time and apply good harvest management techniques to ensure that air is quickly removed from the silage and kept out for the duration of the storage period.
+Whether you are making maize silage that will be stored for one season or several, the key focus is to harvest at the correct time and apply good harvest management techniques to ensure that air is quickly removed from the silage and kept out for the duration of the storage period.
+Once the maize has been harvested, the stack sealed and air kept from re-entering the stack, the silage will remain in tip-top condition indefinitely.

 If you are making maize silage that will be stored for more than a season, pay particular attention to the following points:

 - Apply a quality silage inoculant (e.g. Pioneer® brand 1132 or 11C33) at harvest time.
-This will help to ensure a good fermentation and reduce fermentation and storage losses.
+Using the right maize silage inoculant products will help to ensure a good fermentation and reduce fermentation and storage losses.

 - Ensure good compaction density to reduce the risk of spoilage.
-Roll each load of maize silage delivered thoroughly with a tractor that applies high pressure to the crop, i.e. use maximum compaction weight (use weights and fill tyres with water) and allow enough rolling time.
-Spread maize thinly in layers less than 15 cm.
+Roll each load of maize silage delivered thoroughly with a tractor that applies high pressure to the harvested maize, i.e. use maximum compaction weight (use weights and fill tyres with water) and allow enough rolling time.
+Spread maize thinly in layers less than 15 cm thick.

-- Use a high quality cover.
+- Use a high-quality cover.
 Ultra-violet light breaks down plastic.
-Poor plastic quality over time is probably the single most common reason for high wastage levels in silage that has been stored for several seasons.
+The higher the quality plastic the longer it will last.
 Use a high micron cover and seal the plastic around the base of the stack of bunker completely using soil, sand or lime.

 - Place tyres that are touching over the bunker or stack.
 This will weigh down the cover and prevent any air from billowing underneath it.